5a1aah/RTLS-BLE/README.md

 # Real-Time Location System (RTLS) with ESP32 Anchors

-This project implements an RTLS using ESP32 anchors for accurate position tracking of Bluetooth Low Energy beacons.
+This project implements an RTLS using ESP32 anchors for accurate position tracking of Bluetooth Low Energy (BLE) beacons.

 ## Table of Contents
 - [Hardware Setup](#hardware-setup)